mvz/ripper_ruby_parser/README.md

 ## Features/Notes

 * Drop-in replacement for RubyParser.
-* Should handle 1.9 syntax gracefully.
+* Should handle 1.9 and later syntax gracefully.
-* Needs MRI 1.9.3.
+* Needs MRI 1.9.3 or higher

 ## Install